joelhawksley/identity/components/slides.md

 ![50%](img/react.png)

+^ Today we're going to do just that:

-^ Today we're going to take ideas from React,
+^ We're going to take ideas from React,

 ---

 ![50%](img/rails.png)

-^ And apply them in Rails.
+^ And reapply them in Rails.

 ^ In doing so, we we're going to take a template that